MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 To validate this policy:

 1. Enable the policy and ensure the device is on a cellular network.
 2. Run the scheduled task on phone to check for OS updates in the background.
-For example, on a mobile device, run the following commands in TShell:
+For example, on a mobile device, run the following command in TShell:

     ```TShell
     exec-device schtasks.exe -arguments '/run /tn "\Microsoft\Windows\WindowsUpdate\AUScheduledInstall" /I'